George Hassell: Arrest, trial, and execution

-Hassell claimed that he and his family were returning to Oklahoma, and sold all of their belongings in a large yard sale.
+Claiming that he and his family were returning to Oklahoma, Hassell sold all of their belongings in a large yard sale.
 During the auction, a wagon ran over the sinkhole and aroused the suspicion of law enforcement.
 Soon afterward, Hassell unsuccessfully attempted suicide, and excavations revealed the remains in the root cellar.
-He also confessed the murder of the members of his other family in 1917, Marie Vogel and her three adoptive children, two of which were adopted from Colorado: a boy c.
+He also confessed the murder of the members of his other family in 1917, Marie Vogel and her three adopted children, two of whom were adopted from Colorado: a boy c.
 8, a girl c.
 5 and an infant c.
 1. They were living under the family name "Baker" in Whittier, California.
 Hassell said he killed his common-law wife and three children during an argument over whether he would join the Army to fight in World War I. His confession was corroborated after he directed the police to the location of the bodies.
 Hassell said he confessed to the earlier murders to ensure no one was wrongfully accused of committing them.

 After Hassell confessed, a short trial was convened, and Farwell and its sister city of Texico, New Mexico, took on a carnival atmosphere.
 He was only tried for Alton's murder.
 During his trial, Hassell claimed the initial murders were a spur of the moment crime and that he couldn't stop.
-A psychiatrist declared Hassell sane, and he was found guilty of murder and sentenced to death.
+A psychiatrist declared Hassell sane, and he was found guilty of murder with malice and sentenced to death.

 At the time, death row for men and the execution chamber were both at Huntsville Unit.
 On February 10, 1928, George Hassell became the 37th man to be put to death in the electric chair in the state of Texas.
 He is buried at Captain Joe Byrd Cemetery.